 For women who want to firm up their breasts, nothing beats a stability ball chest press.
 What's great about this exercise is that it doesn't wipe you out like some of the others on this list.
 Also, you can do it anywhere with some relatively inexpensive equipment.
 This will work the muscles that lay underneath your breasts, as well as your core and shoulders all at once.
 The result after only a few weeks is a tightened muscle group all around your breasts, providing greater support and a perkier look.

-- INCLUDES QUICK DUAL ACTION INFLATION PUMP - Ball is delivered deflated and can be pumped up in minutes with minimal effort
+- QUICK & EASY SETUP: Included is a quick, dual action inflation pump to easily and quickly inflate the balance ball.
+Your stability ball is delivered deflated and can be pumped up in minutes with minimal effort

 You'll need a stability ball and a couple of 5 to 10-pound weights.
 Position the ball in the middle of your upper back, keeping your knees bent and your feet flat on the floor.
 Lift your hips with your thighs, so your core is aligned, like a wooden plank.
 Then, with a weight in each hand, lift them straight up until your arm extends fully.
 Hold for a second or two, and then pull them down to a few inches above your shoulder.
 Repeat.